RedisLabs/redislabs-docs/content/ri/installing/install-redis-desktop.md

 ```

 Once the web server starts, open [{{< param siteURL >}}]({{< param siteURL >}}) and add your first Redis database connection.

+### Supported Operating Systems

+RedisInsight has been tested on the following operating systems:

+- Windows 10
+- Ubuntu 18.04
+- Mac OS 10.13 High Sierra

+For other versions of Windows, Mac and Ubuntu, or other Linux distributions, RedisInsight *should* work on them, but your milage may vary.
+Please write to redisinsight@redislabs.com to report any issues you encounter.